niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] the error function for incident recording is pure slop fix it
+- [x] add TLS fingerprint rotation for base http requests
+- [x] refractor defaultCrawler to also use the Ebay method, add curl as a last fallback?
+- [x] use wget then i guess fuck
+- [x] make a regex struct with all the different inputs this shit is fucking ugly
+- [x] also make record attempt a function since theres a lot of duplicate code there in between all the different crawlers
+- [x] refractor ebay colly logic to intake html file from chromeDP or colly?

+	make chromeDP and colly Get HTML functions, have a different parser function that intakes the HTML
+- [x] do a walkthrough teacher /tutor skill for opencode
+- [x] refractor ebay bid processing into one function after testing is added
+- [x] there is a case in bid where its min by itself6 bids · Time left5m left (Today 06:27 PM)
 - [x] auto complete when no results are there looks kindn of jank, return sth that has 0 value
 - [x] add proxy rotation to depop
 - [x] add multi proxy support to crawler and failure and proxy restartere + proxy rsetarter unable to